 A: Reusing old campaigns without updates.
 Trends change quickly—your content and offers should reflect current consumer behavior and sentiment.

-Feel free to dig into each section and expand to make matters more complex, making sure your content is both captivating and useful to the audience.
+Feel free to delve into each section and expand further, ensuring your content is both captivating and valuable to the audience.